ak-ashish36/DjangoBasicsToAdvance/mdFiles/CommitsInfo.md

 ## Url Templates and Highlighting links
 ##### Routing pages with the use of url templates
 ##### Highlighting the page in navbar which is opened

+## HTTP Request and Page Redirecting
+### Created form with GET and POST Request
+### Shown example of redirecting page in post request of the page , see views.html
+### Page redirecting can also be achieved by action attribute in form tag